fbergama/computer_architectures_lab/README.md

-# computer_architectures_lab
+# Computer Architecures Laboratory

-Examples and materials for the COMPUTER ARCHITECTURES-LABORATORY course
+This repository contains examples and materials for the (Computer Architectures Laboratory)[https://www.unive.it/data/insegnamento/575972] - Ca' Foscari University of Venice.

+Examples are meant to be executed in the ARM64 virtual machine (see the official Moodle page)

+## For info and questions

+Prof. Filippo Bergamasco (filippo.bergamasco@unive.it)